perchrh/jdk11_http_json_example/README.md

 Application - the webapp.

 Some uninteresting parts are glossed over.
 A TODO may be seen next to these parts.
+Data objects are mapped from the API of the frontend-layer to the API of the backend.

 To compile from the command line, use
 $  ./gradlew clean build